Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Medical practice cash flow forecasting you can trust

-Cash flow forecasting for a medical practice should be weekly, not monthly, and it should reflect timing reality—when cash actually hits your account, not when production happens.
+Cash flow forecasting for a medical practice should be weekly, not monthly, because it is a core part of strategic financial planning and day-to-day financial management, and it should reflect timing reality—when cash actually hits your account, not when production happens.

 Cash in (by week)